 “In response to the growing number of pertussis cases, many state health departments have already implemented similar approaches,” CDC says on its website.
 CDC recommends antibiotics for all members of households in which someone has whooping cough.
 This prevents people exposed to unknowingly carry it and infect others with it.
 CDC says contacts should be monitored for onset of signs and symptoms of pertussis for 21 days.
 Has anyone reading this been told this?
 (Read the list of other measures CDC recommends to prevent whooping cough death here.)

 The CDC and FDA have been aware since 2013 that whooping cough vaccine is ineffective, yet keep it as part of the vaccine schedule.
 Why?
 Because the vaccine is one of a 3-part combo vaccine, along with diphtheria and tetanus, therefore representing too great of a financial loss for drug manufacturers to recall it and stop using it — wasting all that profit?

 Researchers agree: More study is needed.

-Patients agree: More doctors need to learn about whooping cough, diagnose it, and treat it by immediately prescribe antibiotics to prevent suffering and spreading it, unwittingly infecting and killing more babies, like infant Tyce in the video below.
+Patients agree: More doctors need to learn what is alrady known about whooping cough, ask th epatient the right questions, diagnose it, and treat it by immediately prescribe antibiotics to prevent suffering and spreading it unwittingly infecting and killing more babies, like infant Tyce in the video below.